nuntiodev/hera/README.md

 data center whenever you want.

 ## Nuntio User Block
-The Nuntio User Block is a fully fledged user-management system, designed statelessly and to run in Kubernetes.
+The Nuntio User Block is a fully fledged user-management system, designed to be secure & stateless and to run in Kubernetes.
 It handles advanced data encryption models and features such as: normal and verfified authentication flows, creating, fetching and updating user information with custom metatadata and much more!
 Reach out to info@softcorp.io if you wanna give it a try.

 ## Environment